-Squash Vine Borers
+Finding Squash Vine Borers

 Squash vine borer larvae are creamy white with brown heads and grow to one inch long.
 When the larvae hatch, they tunnel into the developing vines.
 Their excrement appears as yellow, sawdust-like frass on the vines and soil.
 It becomes sticky and shiny with age.

 Cut the vines open directly above an entry hole.
 Remove and destroy the larvae, and cover the vine with soil so it can heal and regrow.
 Treat pumpkins with pesticides in early summer at the first sign of an insect infestation.
 Once the larvae burrow into the vine, pesticides become ineffective.

-Striped Cucumber Beetles
+Identifying Striped Cucumber Beetles

 Striped cucumber beetles are small, greenish-yellow beetles with three black stripes.
 They grow to only one quarter of an inch long and have a dark head and antennae.
 Their eggs are light yellow to orange.
 The larvae, like those of the squash vine borer, are creamy with a brown head, but they grow to only three-eighths of an inch long.

-Striped cucumber beetle larvae chew through the stems, roots, leaves and fruit of pumpkins and other cucurbits.
+Striped cucumber beetle larvae tunnel into the soil and feed on the roots, although they may also eat the stems, leaves and fruit of pumpkins and other cucurbits.
 In addition to the damage they cause by eating the plants, they spread bacterial wilt, a serious disease that infects cucurbits.
 Monitor plants for signs of the adult beetles.
 Hand-pick them from the plants, and drop them into a bucket of soapy water.

 Use pesticides judiciously in the pumpkin patch.
 Pumpkins and other squash are susceptible to damage from pesticides.
 Many pesticides also kill bees, which are needed for pollination and fruit development.
 Rotate pumpkin crops so they don't grow in the same place from year to year, and rototill the soil in the spring to destroy overwintering insects.
-Plant pumpkins in fertile soil in a sunny location.
+Plant pumpkins on fertile soil in a sunny location.
 Healthy pumpkin plants are more able to recover from insect attacks.